reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 ```
 Here we have set the `readReplicaSupport` to true to enable read-replica support.

-Our service class with a read only method looks like this:
+Our service class with a read-only method looks like this:

 ```java
 @Service